MrYsLab/s3-extend/docs/cpx.md

 #Installation

 Since the Circuit Playground Express utilizes a UF2 bootloader, installation is quick and straightforward.
-To install FirmataCPx on to the Express, first, click on
+To install FirmataCPx onto the Express, first, click on
 [this link](https://github.com/MrYsLab/pymata-cpx/raw/master/FirmataCPxUF2/FirmataCPx.uf2)
 to download FirmataCPx.uf2.